Recycling deals

 Use these filters to break a large list into manageable chunks.
 Instead of staring at 500 deals, filter to one product and one quarter, work through those, then move to the next batch.

-Recycling a Single Deal
+Recycling a single deal

 Let’s walk through recycling one deal.
 You can do this from HubSpot (most common for day-to-day work) or from Rizer (useful when working through batches).